wessenstam/gts21/snow/alerts/alerts.rst

 ServiceNow Alert and CMDB Integration
 -------------------------------------

-Since July 2019, ServiceNow has offered native support for discovering Nutanix infrastructure running AHV or ESXi as part of its Change Management Database (CMDB).
+Since July 2019, ServiceNow has offered native support for discovering Nutanix infrastructure running AHV or ESXi as part of its Configuration Management Database (CMDB).
 This provides ServiceNow/Nutanix customers with complete visibility of Nutanix clusters, hosts, VMs, categories, CVMs, storage pools, and storage containers with ServiceNow - including the ability to:

    - Generate full cluster topologies
    - Report on storage utilization